Loan News Nearly Half Of Parents Want To Help With Further Education Costs

 One in ten people claim that they would like to buy their children their first car when they reach 18 but only four per cent of parents said they would be willing to fork out towards a gap year.

 Alliance & Leicester points out that young people are now facing a difficult choice.
-They must either prepare themselves to face huge debts or give up on their dream of higher education.
+They must either prepare themselves to face large loan debts or give up on their dream of higher education.

 With over half of parents unwilling or unable to pay for their children’s higher education, recent figures from the NUS demonstrate that many people are put off going to University by the fact that they could fall into debts of up to £20,000.